 The answer is simple: to optimize the photosynthesis process, thereby stimulating plant growth and helping to control it.

-Monitoring CO2 in greenhouses is also essential for managing exposure levels for both plants and workers, ensuring safety by keeping CO2 concentrations within recommended limits.
+Monitoring CO₂ in greenhouses is also essential for managing exposure levels, both for plants and workers, ensuring safety by keeping CO₂ concentrations within recommended limits.

 You'd think that regions of the world with abundant sunshine wouldn't need greenhouses.
 But this is not the case.